brainphreak/llm-tools-nmap/README.md

 This project is open source.
 Please ensure compliance with your local laws and organizational policies when using network scanning tools.

-## Contributing

-Feel free to submit issues and pull requests to improve this plugin.

 ---